ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 Follow Me on [LinkedIn](http://www.linkedin.com/in/slangjis) - [Twitter](https://twitter.com/sLanGjIs) - [Gravatar](http://en.gravatar.com/slangji) - [FaceBook](https://www.facebook.com/sLaNGjI) - [Google+](https://plus.google.com/104369105810975562211) - [FeedBurner](http://feeds.feedburner.com/slangji) - [FriendFeed](http://friendfeed.com/slangjis)

 Author URL [sLa](http://wordpress.org/extend/plugins/profile/sla) moved to [sLaNGjI](http://wordpress.org/extend/plugins/profile/slangji) update bookmark!
-`
-No need to delete anything from hosting space when deactivate!
-No need to delete anything from hosting space when deleted!
-No need to delete anything from the database when deactivate!
-No need to delete anything from the database when deleted!
-No need to delete anything from the wp_option when deactivate!
-No need to delete anything from the wp_option when deleted! wp_option table is auto cleaned when deactivate or deleted!
-Not need other actions except installing or uninstall it!
-`

 single, event, array, unix, time, stamp, wordpress_wp_missed_schedule == Installation ==
 = For users of single WordPress 2.6+ (via FTP) =